 The annual report contains three years of campus crime statistics and must outline certain security policy and/or procedural statements, including sexual-assault awareness programs and reporting procedures.
 Specific information is provided regarding both the law-enforcement authority of campus security police and how and where the college community may report crimes.

-Download the PSR Clery Report to read more on the following topics and more updated annually:
+Download the latest Annual Security & Fire Safety Report for 2021 to read more on the following topics and more updated annually:

 - What to do in case of an Emergency

 - Access to PSR Campus and Buildings

 - Procedures to Report Criminal Activity and Emergencies